 - (b) Applied Subjects Applied subjects tend to place more emphasis on practical skills and knowledge and can develop specific skills relevant to the pathways beyond school or employment or vocational education or training.
 Applied syllabuses do not use external assessment. - (c) VET Certificate Courses: Students complete competencies related to the certificate course.
 On completion of all required competencies a certificate is issued by the course provider (RTO).
-Capalaba State College is the RTO for Certificate II in Skills for Work and Vocational Pathways, and Certificate II in Hospitality (SIT20316).

-Students are required to provide the College with their USI (Unique Student Identifier) in order for a VET qualification to be issued on completion.
+Students are required to provide the RTO with their USI (Unique Student Identifier) in order for a VET qualification to be issued on completion.